-SCI 295 Advanced Special Topics in Science Prerequisite: Consent of department
+SCI 295 Advanced Special Topics in Science

 Deals with current topics in science not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topics to be listed on student's permanent academic record.